 2019

-How can machine learning gives us new ways to look at art, and the world?
+How can machine learning give us new ways to look at art, and the world?

 2017

-An installation exposing hidden forms of AI listening, and what voice assistant cannot answer.
+A critical sound art installation exposing the hidden mechanisms of AI listening, and what voice assistants cannot answer.

 2015